dereksasthav/address_validator/README.md

 ## How to Run the Code

-Then, you can run the command line program with this line:
+Run the command line program with this line:

 ```
 python -m program input_filename.csv